-As the largest Crown license holder in eastern Nova Scotia, we believe that good business includes strong community support and involvement, environmental awareness, continued growth in forest management and contribution to the Nova Scotia economy.
-The public use of Crown lands for recreation, accessibility, hunting and fishing illustrates the wide variety of values held by the general public.
-To achieve sustainable forest management, the needs of all stakeholders must be assessed and managed appropriately.
+As the largest Crown license holder in eastern Nova Scotia, we believe that good business includes strong Indigenous and non-Indigenous community support and involvement, environmental awareness, continued growth in forest management and contribution to the Nova Scotia economy.
+The public use of Crown lands for rights holders, recreation, accessibility, hunting and fishing illustrates the wide variety of values held by the general public.
+To achieve sustainable forest management, the needs of all rights holders and stakeholders must be assessed and managed appropriately.